GraemeMalcolm/ready2019/Challenge04.md

   *(Note: Your model is not required to predict the correct class for all of the images, but it would be good if it does!)*

+  When your coach has verified your team's solution, you have completed all of the challenges - congratulations!

 ## References

 * <a href="http://cs231n.github.io/transfer-learning/" target="_blank">Transfer Learning Notes</a>